wbrozonowicz/wbrozonowicz.github.io/_posts/2021-12-03-vba-read-data-from-another-workbook.md

 ```

 What if We want to get only some columns or paste them in target sheet in diferent order?
-Below example how to do this - for example get 3 columns: column 2,4, and 1 ant print them to target sheet in this order:
+Below example how to do this - for example get 3 columns: column 2,4,1 and print them to target sheet in this order:

 {% include code-header.html %}